mamarguerat/VSCode-configuration-for-RPI-Pico/readme.md

 1. In a new VS Code project, enter the command `CMake: Quick Start`, then select `Executable` and the correct kit `GCC for arm-none-eabi`, then enter a project name
 2. Click the build button on the bottom of the window

+A project example can be found in the c-example branch of this repository.

 # 3. C++ configuration using PlateformIO and arduino libraries
 Make sure to have python installed (Step [1.2.
 Install Python on your machine](#12-install-python-on-your-machine))
 ## 3.1.
 Setup VS Code